 As a former insurance defense attorney, I know that one of the first questions that some insurance adjusters ask is, “Who is representing the injured worker?”
 There is a reason they ask this.
 They want to know whether they’re in a for a battle or whether they’re dealing with an inexperienced attorney who is outmatched by their defense team.
 You want them to know you’re ready to fight for every workers compensation benefit you’re owed.

-Finding a Qualified Attorney Who Handles Workers Compensation Cases Near You
+Finding Qualified Virginia Workers Compensation Attorneys Near You

-You have to find qualified attorneys to interview before choosing the right work accident lawyer for you.
-Here are some tips on how to find a qualified lawyer near you:
+You have to find qualified workplace accident lawyers to interview before choosing the right workers comp attorney for you.
+Here are some tips on how to find a qualified workplace accident lawyer near you:

-- Get a Referral from Another Attorney.
-Many of our clients have never been through the workers’ compensation process before, but they have needed an attorney to help them with other legal matters.
-Even though your former attorney may not handle workers’ compensation, he or she has likely heard of the best attorneys in your area for work injuries and can point you in the right direction.
-We often provide referrals to other attorneys for injured workers who need help with traffic law or family law matters.
+- Get a Referral from Another Lawyer.
+Many of our clients have never been through the workers’ compensation process before, but they have needed a lawyer to help them with other legal matters.
+Even though your former lawyer may not handle workers’ compensation, he or she has likely heard of the best attorneys in your area for work injuries and can point you in the right direction.
+We often provide referrals to other lawyers for injured workers who need help with traffic law or family law matters.

 - Super Lawyers or Other Peer-Rated Review Sites.
-Some organizations ask attorneys to rate or identify other attorneys who are known for high-quality work in their respective practice areas.
+Some organizations ask lawyers to rate or identify other attorneys who are known for high-quality work in their respective practice areas.
 Check out the criteria for making it on a list.
-If the criteria includes reviews from other attorneys, then it may be a good source to find a qualified attorney.
+If the criteria includes reviews from other attorneys, then it may be a good source to find a qualified workers comp attorney.

 There are other ways to find a list of potential attorneys – the Yellow Pages, online directories, and local bar associations.
 But there is no barrier to join these lists, so they’re not always the best source for finding a qualified work injury attorney.

 What Questions Should I Ask an Attorney Before Hiring Him or Her for My Virginia Workers Compensation Case?